Cost-Sensitive Deep Learning with Layer-Wise Cost Estimation: Experiments

 Arguably one of the most important use of cost-sensitive classification is to deal with imbalanced data sets.
 Nevertheless, the first three data sets MNIST, CIFAR-10, and CIFAR-100 are somewhat balanced, and the randomized proportional setup may generate similar cost for each type of misclassification error.
 To better meet the real-world usage scenario and increase the diversity of data sets, we further conduct experiments to evaluate the algorithms with imbalanced data sets.
 In particular, for each of the first three data sets MNIST, CIFAR-10, and CIFAR-100, we construct a variant data set by randomly picking 40\% of the classes and removing 70\% of the examples that belong to those 40\% classes.
 We will name these imbalanced variants as $\mathrm{MNIST}_{\mathrm{imb}}$, $\mathrm{CIFAR}$-$\mathrm{10}_{\mathrm{imb}}$, and $\mathrm{CIFAR}$-$\mathrm{100}_{\mathrm{imb}}$, respectively.

-Our first experiment in Section~\ref{sec:alpha_perf_relation} intends to investigate the relationship between the balancing coefficient $\alpha_{i}$ in (\ref{eq:different_alpha}) for using AuxIT and the performance.
-Our second experiment in Section~\ref{sec:FC_compare} compares DNN equipped with AuxIT framework with state-of-the-art CSDNN~\cite{YC2016} to show the usefulness of AuxIT.
+Our first experiment in Section~\ref{sec:alpha_perf_relation} intends to investigate the relationship between the balancing coefficient $\alpha_{i}$ in (\ref{eq:different_alpha}) for using AuxCST and the performance.
+Our second experiment in Section~\ref{sec:FC_compare} compares DNN equipped with AuxCST framework with state-of-the-art CSDNN~\citep{YC2016}) to show the usefulness of AuxCST.
 For the first and the second experiments, the cost information was generated by the randomized proportional setup.
-Interestingly, there exists a top-down hierarchical tree structure for the 256 classes in Caltech-256 data set, from that hierarchy tree, we can easily define the cost information based on the closeness between each class.
-Therefore, our last experiment, presented in Section~\ref{sec:closeness}, was an interesting cost-sensitive classification problem where the cost information was based on the category closeness.
-We apply AuxIT to the well-known AlexNet~\cite{krizhevsky2012imagenet} to tackle this challenging cost-sensitive classification task and reports the achieved performance to encourage future researchers to continue to work on this task.
+To study the effectiveness of AuxCST for other kinds of cost information, we consider a setup that generates the costs from the top-down hierarchical tree structure for the 256 classes of Caltech-256 data set in Section~\ref{sec:closeness}.
+In particular, the costs are calculated based on the closeness between each class within the tree and the resulting cost-sensitive classifier shall be more human mimicking by taking the categorical similarity into account.
+We will apply AuxCST on top of the well-known AlexNet~\citep{krizhevsky2012imagenet} to tackle this realistic cost-sensitive classification problem.
 In each of the three experiments, we will describe the goal of the experiment, present the experimental results, and provide discussions and conclusions.